bbc/childrens-games-genie/README.md

 "
 ```

-Upon running this script successfully a new tag will be created for the latest commit on master and then pushed to GitHub along with a new branch called `new-package-version` which will contain the updated package.json and package-lock.json files along with the release notes.
+After running this script successfully, the version number in `package.json` and `package-lock.json` will be incremented and new release notes will be added to `release-notes.md`.
+These files will then be committed to a new branch called `new-package-version` and this latest commit will then be tagged as a release.
+This new branch and tag will automatically be pushed to GitHub.
 Open a PR for this branch and merge this branch as soon as it has finished building.
+Ensure you delete the `new-package-version` once it has been merged.

 ## Documentation:
 * [Genie Core Doucmentation][1]